to4ko/myconfig/README.md

 **Backup Storage Unit Software**
   - DSM 7.2
-  - Docker containers:
-    * Plex Media Server
-    * Adguard Home (not in use)

 <!-- **Scripts:**
   - **ipmi_mqtt.sh**  Publishing IPMI, Temp and other system monitoring info to MQTT broker